RSVG-ZeroOV: Exploring a Training-Free Framework for Zero-Shot Open-Vocabulary Visual Grounding in Remote Sensing Images: Experiments

 \textbf{Effect of RSVG-ZeroOV's components.} As shown in Tab.~\ref{tab:ablation1}, removing VLM (replaced by a cross-attention map in DM) leads to significant drops of \textbf{14.10\%} and \textbf{6.04\%} in mIoU on both tasks.
 Excluding DM results in failure on RSRES, as the model loses structural priors necessary for segment object regions.
 Exp.(\textit{w/o} Evolve) highlight the benefit of attention evolve module, increasing the Pr@0.5 and mIoU of \textbf{7.52\%} and \textbf{6.27\%} on RSREC.
 The improved performance of O-F-E over O-E-F indicates that embedding the DM's self-attention into the VLM's cross-attention better preserves structural and shape information of objects, which facilitates more accurate region aggregation via DFS and suppresses noisy activations.

 \textbf{Effect of self-attention resolutions.} As shown in Tab.~\ref{tab:ablation2}, we investigate the impact of varying resolutions of self-attention maps.
 We find that using multiple resolutions [32, 64] leads to the best performance, suggesting that multi-scale self-attention maps not only preserve high-resolution details but also effectively capture contextual semantics.
-Moreover, more ablation experiments and parameter analyses are provided in {Appendix C.4}.